Adisa-Ambenge/Grocer_Store/README.md

 This project is licensed under the MIT License.

 ## Contact
-If you have any questions or suggestions, feel free to reach out to us at contact@example.com.
+If you have any questions or suggestions, feel free to reach out to us at hello@mbogamtaani.com.

- #### Happy shopping at Mama Mboga's Online Store!
+ #### Happy shopping at Mboga mtaani Online Store!